Memory Loss In Your Dog & Cat CDS, CCDS, Dementia “Doggie Alzheimer’s”

 CDS cannot be cured for now any more than it can be in people.
-But your veterinarian hopes that your pet’s mental decline might be slowed and clinical signs improved with a treatment plan.
-As I mentioned, dealing with other health issues you dog or cat may have might improve its mental abilities as well or at least slow the rate of decline.
+But your veterinarian hopes that your pet’s mental decline might be slowed, and clinical signs improved with a treatment plan.
+As I mentioned, dealing with other health issues your dog or cat may have might improve its mental abilities as well or at least slow the rate of decline.

 Selegiline / L-deprenyl

 I mentioned this drug earlier.
 It is the most common drug veterinarians dispense in treating CDS.
-Selegilineis marketed for dogs by Zoetis under the trade name Anipryl®.
+Selegiline is marketed for dogs by Zoetis under the trade name Anipryl®.
 It is the same drug veterinarians sometimes dispense when treating Cushing’s disease.
-Some dog owner report very positive changes in their pets personality when their pet begins taking Anipryl® while other pet owners see few positive effects.
+Some dog owner report very positive changes in their pet’s personality when their pet begins taking Anipryl® while other pet owners see few positive effects.
 Zoetis claims it benefits about 70% of the dogs that take it improve.
-Selegiline enhances the amount of chemicals within the brain that act as messengers between individual nerve cells.
+Selegiline enhances the number of chemicals within the brain that act as messengers between individual nerve cells.
 Selegiline is also available in a generic form.
-Selegiline is not licensed for use in cats although is has been used in cats. ( read here )
+Selegiline is not licensed for use in cats, although it has been used in cats. (read here)